 The DOE NNSA SSGF launched its annual essay contest in 2011 to give current and former fellows an opportunity to write about their work with a broad, non-technical audience in mind.

-The competition is open to program fellows and alumni, encouraging better communication of stewardship science priorities of and their value to society.
+The competition, open to fellows and alumni, encourages better communication of stewardship science priorities and their value to society.
 Participants write a brief essay on a topic of personal interest, such as their career path and inspiration or their research and its importance.

 Winners are recognized at the DOE NNSA SSGF Annual Program Review and receive a cash prize, plus the opportunity to work with a professional science writer to critique and copy-edit their essays.

 With the exception of 2015, an excerpt of each winning essay was published in Stewardship Science, the annual DOE NNSA SSGF publication.
 Click on any of the years listed below to access the excerpt or full text.

 Benjamin Galloway – "Laser Science Is Not Mad Science"

 Mareena Robinson Snowden – "Dark Room, Bright Ideas"